Southwest Airlines Redesign

 Exploration & Wireframing

-I sketched layout options for the homepage and destination page to explore how to organize dense information without overwhelming users.
-I tested column, modular, and hierarchical layouts through paper sketches before moving to digital wireframes in Figma.
+I sketched layout options for the homepage and destination page to explore how to organize dense information without overwhelming users, choosing a hierarchical layout to accommodate destination descriptions while maintaining visual interest.

 Image: Early sketches and wireframe explorations